rosslambert/SDV-FriendMod/README.md

 * [SMAPI - Stardew Modding API](https://www.nexusmods.com/stardewvalley/mods/2400)
 * [Content Patcher](https://www.nexusmods.com/stardewvalley/mods/1915)
 ### Recommended Mods
-* [Show birthdays](https://www.nexusmods.com/stardewvalley/mods/7495) Lets you show multiple birthdays on the same day
+* [Show birthdays](https://www.nexusmods.com/stardewvalley/mods/7495) Lets you show multiple birthdays on the same day (As of 3/20/2024 this is broken in 1.6).
     * [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) Required for the "Show Birthdays" mod.

 ## Plans
+* Expect many upcoming changes to liked/disliked gifts and dialogue.
 * Heart events?
 Maybe one per character.
 I have no idea how to even start doing that.
 * New NPCs should probably react to the toxic rain.
 * Add dialogue for board game club (and fix Jacob's dialogue so he isn't talking about book club at board game club).